samir-saad/openshift-origin-multi-node-cluster/README.md

  - Clone or download this repository to your host machine.

 > **Recommendation:**
->   It's recommended to change the SSH keys under keys directory.
+>   It's recommended to change the SSK keys under keys directory.

  - Navigate to your local copy and run the following command
 ```sh